 12. I choose not to pick up a spirit of offense, but to separate people and their actions from the evil that dwells within them, and offer grace, forgiveness, mercy, and love.

 13. I’m not going to waste precious time trying to prove something to someone who doesn’t care about me anyway.

 14. I’m going to take risks and live boldly courageous for Him.

 15. I’m going to allow God to keep refining me like precious gold so I will become more like Him.

+Are you making changes in the new year?
 I’d love to hear what changes you are planning on making this year in the comments below.